Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

 • another safe adult the child knows well

-Children should be encouraged to identify several trusted adults, so they know they always have someone they can talk to.
+Children should be encouraged to identify several Safe Adults, so they know they always have someone they can talk to.

 Building a Child’s Safe Circle

-A helpful way to explain trusted adults is through the idea of a safe circle.
+A helpful way to explain Safe Adults is through the idea of a safe circle.

-A safe circle is the group of trusted adults a child can turn to when they need help or support.
+A safe circle is the group of Safe Adults a child can turn to when they need help or support.

 Children can imagine their safe circle as the people who: